Confidence: A Critical Attribute Every Comedian Must Have

 As I mentioned earlier, this situation is very much similar to not being prepared to take a test.

-The approach used to created and develop stand-up comedy material, along with amount of proper preparation that a comedian engages in directly impacts the experience they have on stage — and whether or not those experiences develop confidence or reinforces a lack of it.
+The approach used to create and develop stand-up comedy material, along with the amount of proper preparation that a comedian engages in, directly impacts the experience they have on stage — and whether or not those experiences develop confidence or reinforce a lack of it.

 The Experience Angle